nicholas-fong/SRTM-GeoTIFF/EarthExplorer.md

 If you want to use `Bulk Download`, you **need** to install and use "Bulk Order Application" on your desktop (before using step 3b)

-(1) Use polygon to mark the vertices of an area on interest.
+(1) Use polygon to mark the vertices of an area of interest.

 (2) In the `Data Sets` tab, select `Digital Elevation` `SRTM`, choose `SRTM Void Filled` (3 Arc-Seconds &sim; 3 MB) or `SRTM 1 Arc-Second Global` (1 Arc-Second &sim; 25 MB)